Ted is a Founder and Managing Partner of ClearPoint Strategy and leads the sales and marketing teams.

 Table of Contents

-Did you ever think you had the perfect business plan and strategy, only to be blindsided by an increase in tariffs or a new environmental regulation?
+Did you ever think you had the perfect business plan and strategy, only to be blindsided by an increase in exchange rates or a new environmental regulation?

-This article will help you discover how to think about and manage external factors that can cripple your strategic plan (or open up new opportunities).
-If you don’t do it already, you need to learn how to conduct an environmental scan and adapt your strategic planning process accordingly.
+If you did, you wouldn’t be the first.
+I’ve had multiple customers tell me similar stories, so I wrote this article to help others learn how to think about and manage external factors that can cripple your business (or open up new opportunities).
+If you don’t do it already, you need to learn how to conduct an environmental scan and adapt your business plan process accordingly.

 The controllable and uncontrollable aspects that affect a business can be categorized as internal and external factors, respectively.
 From goal setting to daily operations, it can be easy for an organization to focus on what it feels it can control internally.
 Yet it’s critical not to overlook the uncontrollable, external factors that impact a business.

-The economy, politics, competitors, customers, and even the weather are all uncontrollable factors that can influence an organization’s performance.
-This is in comparison to internal factors such as staff, company culture, processes, and finances, which all seem within your grasp.
+I like to summarize external versus internal factors in this way: The economy, politics, competitors, and even the weather are all uncontrollable factors that can influence an organization’s performance.
+In comparison, internal factors such as staff, company culture, processes, and finances, are all mostly within your control.

-A company’s stability and profitability are interdependent on its ability to quickly identify and respond to changes in the external environment.
+A company’s stability and profitability are dependent on its ability to quickly identify and respond to these types of changes in the external environment.
 Change is inevitable and having the flexibility to deal with unexpected market mutations can mean the difference between survival and extinction for an organization.

-While many challenges (like COVID) are unexpected, that doesn’t mean you can’t try to prepare for them and manage them.
-The most effective way for a business to prime itself to be flexible and adaptive is to develop a framework for conducting an environmental scan.
+While many challenges (like COVID) are unexpected, that doesn’t mean you can’t try to prepare for and manage them.
+I believe the most effective way for a business to prime itself to be flexible and adaptive is to develop a framework for conducting an environmental scan.

 An environmental scan is the process of methodically gathering, analyzing, and interpreting data about external opportunities and threats.
 It’s a mechanism to collect relevant information about the outside world, your competitors, and your company itself.

-In software, it might be called a Disaster Recovery Plan or a contingency plan.
+When you operate in the software world like I do, some of the items you identify may be in a Disaster Recovery Plan or a contingency plan.
+Other items may be in a risk management plan.
 You don’t need to apply resources to your plan at this time, but it’s important to have thought through the implications of one of these external factors occurring.

-After your PESTEL analysis and planning, you can look internally and continue with other strategic planning activities, such as a SWOT analysis.
+After your PESTEL analysis and planning, you can look internally and continue with other business planning activities, such as a SWOT analysis.

-Let’s walk through how you might use the above PESTEL areas as a guide for scanning the external environment, using the COVID pandemic as an example.
+I’ll walk you through how to use the above PESTEL areas as a guide for scanning the external environment, using a generic example.

 Conduct a brainstorming session with a group that includes those who have expert knowledge of the business and/or the world outside the business.